Ernest Becker

-Ernest Becker (September 27, 1924 – March 6, 1974) was an American cultural anthropologist and author of the 1974 Pulitzer Prize-winning book, The Denial of Death.
+Ernest Becker (September 27, 1924 – March 6, 1974) was an American cultural anthropologist and author of the 1973 Pulitzer Prize-winning book, The Denial of Death.

 Biography

 Early life

 Ernest Becker was born in Springfield, Massachusetts, to Jewish immigrant parents.
 Serving in the infantry during World War II, he would help liberate a Nazi concentration camp.
-Once completing his military service, Becker attended Syracuse University in New York.
+After he completed his military service, Becker attended Syracuse University in New York.
 Upon graduation he joined the U.S. Embassy in Paris as an administrative officer.

 In his early 30s, he returned to Syracuse University to pursue graduate studies in cultural anthropology, and would complete his PhD in 1960.
-The first of his nine books, Zen: A Rational Critique (1961) was based on his doctoral dissertation.
+The first of his nine books, Zen: A Rational Critique (1961), was based on his doctoral dissertation.